CryptEx Tops One Day Trading Volume of $7,612.00 (CRX)

-CryptEx (CURRENCY:CRX) traded 0.6% higher against the dollar during the 1 day period ending at 9:00 AM ET on August 29th.
-CryptEx has a total market cap of $1.43 million and approximately $7,612.00 worth of CryptEx was traded on exchanges in the last 24 hours.
-One CryptEx coin can now be bought for $16.79 or 0.00034414 BTC on popular cryptocurrency exchanges.
-In the last week, CryptEx has traded 4% higher against the dollar.
+CryptEx (CURRENCY:CRX) traded up 0.6% against the dollar during the 24-hour period ending at 22:00 PM Eastern on August 30th.
+During the last week, CryptEx has traded up 4% against the dollar.
+One CryptEx coin can now be bought for about $16.79 or 0.00034414 BTC on exchanges.
+CryptEx has a market cap of $1.43 million and approximately $7,612.00 worth of CryptEx was traded on exchanges in the last 24 hours.

 - Creditcoin (CTC) traded 6.8% lower against the dollar and now trades at $4.63 or 0.00009488 BTC.